Best Headphones for Nintendo Switch

-Enjoy all the sounds of Hyrule no matter where you are!
-Pick up a pair of headphones for your Nintendo Switch!

 When you're playing your Nintendo Switch in console mode you won't need to worry about sound, but when you're out and about with your Switch in portable mode, that's a different story.
-The good news is the Switch comes with Bluetooth and a standard 3.5mm audio jack, so there are a ton of options for great sound while you're lugging your Switch around.
+Though the Switch's Bluetooth processor is not set up for headphones, it does come with a standard 3.5mm audio jack.
+There are plenty of options for great sound while you're lugging your Switch around.
 Here are some of our favorite headphones that you can use with your Switch.

 Bose QuietComfort 35